Simple answer: Yes you can cycle around Anglesey, in fact Anglesey is intersected by so many roads, your route choices are endless!

 We wanted to cycle around Anglesey on a ‘circumcycle’, using as many coastal routes as possible.
 The route we devised took advantage of our cycling knowledge of Anglesey and some of our Guided Bike Tour routes as well!
 When cycled, the route turned out to be 107 miles, with a height gain of 5548’.

 This was slightly shorter than mapped, as some of the furthest roads on Ynys Cybi / Holy Island were closed due to roadworks.
 We also spotted some alternative options, not necessarily ‘shortcuts’, but routes which took us along even smaller tracks (and the occasional short portion of the Anglesey Coastal Path).

-Devised and cycled by Eli our MD, for her own amusement, she decided to cycle it over two days, (1 & 2/6/22), but the route could easily be broken up into manageable portions to suit the rider’s ability.
+Devised and cycled by Eli our MD, for her own amusement, she decided to cycle around Anglesey in two days, (1 & 2/6/22), but the route could easily be broken up into manageable portions to suit the rider’s ability.

 We would not normally lead guided bike tours on some of the busier roads included on this trip.
 Likewise, you could change the start point to suit yourselves.

 Eli began at Menai Bridge, cycling the main road to Llanfairpwll, to the A4080.
 An alternative would be to follow Sustrans route 8 to Llanfairpwll and then crossing to join the A4080.
 She took the side road for Moel-y-Don, and before reaching the Straits, followed a route towards a short unmetalled portion of the Anglesey Coastal Path.

 This path and a left turn eventually reaches Brynsiencyn, where there’s a left turn on the bend to cycle down to the Straits.
 We use this as part of our Prehistoric Anglesey Guided Bike Tour).
 (You can avoid joining the main road here by cutting through the Hertitage Café car park- being aware of moving vehicles, of course!)